Estevan Florial Preview, Player Props: Yankees vs. Blue Jays

 Blue Jays Pitching Rankings

+- The 9.5 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks second in MLB.

-- The Blue Jays' 3.77 team ERA is No. 1 among all league pitching staffs.
+- The Blue Jays have a 3.78 team ERA that ranks second among all league pitching staffs.

-- Blue Jays pitchers combine to rank 17th in baseball in home runs surrendered (191 total, 1.2 per game).
+- Blue Jays pitchers combine to allow 193 total home runs at a rate of 1.2 per game (to rank 17th in the league).

-- The right-hander last pitched on Thursday against the New York Yankees, when he threw 5 2/3 innings, allowing four earned runs while giving up seven hits.
+- In his last appearance on Friday against the Tampa Bay Rays, the righty threw 6 2/3 innings, giving up two earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.